 Teething: Tips for soothing sore gums

-Drooling, crankiness and tears can make teething an ordeal for parents and babies alike.
-Here's help easing the pain — for both of you.
+Drooling, crankiness and tears can make teething an ordeal for babies and parents alike.
+Here's information to help ease the pain — for both of you.

 Although timing varies widely, babies often begin teething by about age 6 months.
 The two bottom front teeth (lower central incisors) are usually the first to appear, followed by the two top front teeth (upper central incisors).